grycap/oscar/docs/oscar-cli.md

 ##### default

-Show or set the default cluster.
+Shows or sets the default cluster.

 ```
 Usage: